hambaga/phinguyen.io/content/context-caveat-deep-dive/index.md

 }
 ```

 Well, ok, great, but how bad can this really be?
 I will not go so far as to criticize React's docs ('cause it's freaking awesome), but I felt they could have explained this better.
-For a long time I tried not to make this particular mistake, safely memoizing context value before passing it to the provider ([and here's a great guide for it](https://kentcdodds.com/blog/how-to-optimize-your-context-value)) without knowing what exactly am I running away from, and often times it gives me feelings of irrational paranoia.
-It's never good to not know what you're doing, or why you are doing so.
+For a long time I tried not to make this particular mistake, safely memoizing context value before passing it to the provider ([and here's a great guide for it](https://kentcdodds.com/blog/how-to-optimize-your-context-value)) without knowing exactly what problem I'm trying to prevent.

 So, let's find out what's really happening. _What exactly is this caveat we are talking about?_